jeffblankenburg/31-days-of-vibe-coding/_posts/2026-01-01-what-is-vibe-coding.md

 All of it.
 With AI writing the code while I stayed in flow.

 That's vibe coding.

+If you haven't tried it before, buckle up.
+For me, asking an AI agent to build something, and then having that thing built minutes later is like dopamine.
+I find myself working longer, and shipping more features because it is an absolute joy to build software again.

 ## What collectyourcards.com Actually Is